yugr/debian_pkg_test/README.md

 so must be done by the user.

 E.g. in case of SortCheck you can simply apply `sort -u` to all collected `sortcheck.log`'s.
-StackRandomizer does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by manually filtering output of
+StackWipe does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by manually filtering output of